SUPPLEMENTAL SECURITY INCOME (SSI) WORK INCENTIVES

 $42,765.00 earnings divided by 12 months = $ 3,563.75

 $1,739.37 monthly countable income, or $20,872.44 a year.

 How do I get more information?
 To find out more about Medicaid in your State, call your State medical assistance (Medicaid) office.
-You may find information on how to contact your State medical assistance (Medicaid) office on the Centers for Medicare and Medicaid services website, State and Federal Medicaid Contacts Database.
+You may find information on the Medicare website at https://www.medicaid.gov/talk-to-someone on how to contact your State Medicaid office.

-To find out if your State has a Medicaid Buy-in plan, contact your State medical assistance (Medicaid) office.
+To find out if your State has a Medicaid Buy-in plan, contact your State Medicaid office.

 HOW TO FIND OUT MORE

-Each Social Security office has a Work Incentive Liaison (WIL) who works with outside organizations that serve disabled and blind people.
+Most Social Security offices have a Work Incentive Liaison (WIL) who works with outside organizations that serve disabled and blind people.
 Please contact your local office for the name and telephone number of the WIL.